I love cocktails. It's a huge reason we opened our distillery and is obvious to anyone who visits our bar that we take cocktails very seriously.

 Full step-by-step instructions can be found here: CLEAR ICE INSTRUCTIONS

-Good luck practising bartending and cocktail creation!
+Good luck practicing bartending and cocktail creation!
 We hope our advice helps you save money and not reduce the quality of your cocktails.
 Cheers!